Pop-up exhibit showcases one hundred and fifty years of Canadian history through dress styles

 Canada got a new flag in 1965.
 In 1967, Montreal hosted Expo 67, the first world fair held in Canada.

 The Costume Museum of Canada began in Dugald, Manitoba in 1983.
 Today, with a collection of 35,000 artifacts in storage in Winnipeg, it operates as a pop-up museum.
-The Canada 150 exhibit runs until May 28, 2017.
-Hours are 1 pm to 4 pm on Wednesday, Thursday, Friday and 10 am to 5 pm on Saturday and Sunday.
-It is located in the Visitor’s Centre of Dalnavert Museum.
-Admission is free, but donations are always welcomed.
-Volunteers are on hand to tell the stories behind the costumes.
+Volunteers are on hand at their pop-up exhibitions to tell the stories behind the costumes.

 If you enjoyed this post, sign up for Destinations Detours and Dreams monthly e-newsletter.
 Get behind the scenes information and sneak peeks ahead in addition to a recap of the month’s posts.